dlapets/site/README.md

 ## Objective

-`site` will be a web app for hosting photos
+`site` will be a simple web app for hosting photos and photo albums.

 ## MVP scope
 ### Endpoints